I don’t know if it’s just me but…

 They have good rocking tunes, including Russian language and various other foreign-language rock bands that you never get to hear through mainstream media.

 And suddenly I’m back in high school, standing against the wall, on the edge of the disco in Std 8, awkwardly aware that I have a body and so do girls, and feeling the societal and primate pressure of needing to be in a relationship with somebody but unable to approach those I was attracted to.

-Because I had been conditioned to be meek and timid and polite and reserved, and to be “in my place”.
+Well for me, I’m naturally shy, but was also bullied and conditioned to be meek and timid and polite and reserved, and to be “in my place”.